![]() |

 Fundamentalist or Militant Atheism

 "Militant atheism" is probably the second most popular term used to describe over-the-top atheists.
 Is it any more viable than "fundamentalist atheism?"
 It initially appears so, but there are at least two problems with this label.
 First, militancy is virtually always used to describe a pattern of behavior rather than a viewpoint.
 Thus, "militant Christian" or "militant Muslim" conjures the image of someone who engages in militant acts and not just someone with strong beliefs.
 Second, "militant" implies violence.
-When The Uncredible Hallq searched Google for these terms, he found that they were used primarily to depict persons or groups engaged in violence.
 This hardly fits any group of American atheists I've encountered.

 Atheist Extremism